Design Consultation & Assessment

 Coordination and management of final installation of all furnishing, art, accessories, etc.

 What to Expect of the Interior Design Process During a New Build or Major Remodel

-Designing or remodeling a home can be like a roller coaster ride, chock-full of ups, downs, twists, and turns.
-You will experience highs from the prospect of moving into a home that is truly yours, marked by improved aesthetics, streamlined function, gorgeous materials, sumptuous furnishings, artsy accessories.
-The lows stem from reality checks and adjustments you will inevitably have to make to comply with permitting, construction timelines, and expenses.
+Designing or remodeling a home is a roller coaster ride, chock-full of ups, downs, twists, and turns.
+You will experience highs from the prospect of moving into a home that is truly yours, defined by improved aesthetics, streamlined function, gorgeous materials, sumptuous furnishings, and artsy accessories.
+The lows stem from reality checks you will inevitably encounter and adjustments you will inevitably have to make to comply with permitting, construction timelines, and expenses.
 This is all part of the process.
 Throughout, your architect, contractor, and interior designer will work together as your advocates to execute your vision.